 Decarboxylate First

-If you are not familiar with the process of decarboxylation, you should read my beginner's guide to cannabis decarboxylation first.
+If you are unfamiliar with decarboxylation, you should read my beginner’s guide to cannabis decarboxylation first.

 This simple process of baking cannabis flowers in the oven helps convert cannabinoid acids to their active forms.